-- This policy has been produced for bursary and student support officers within colleges.
+- 1. This policy has been produced for bursary and student support officers within colleges.
 We recommend that colleges publish their own individual policies for advising students on student support matters.
 This will ensure the students receive information that is relevant to their own circumstances and local community. - 2.
 As well as publishing their own policies, it is recommended that colleges provide students with a link to Student Information Scotland, the new student finance website published by the Scottish Government. - 3.
-The terms of this policy do not affect how colleges use other student support funds, unless referred to in the policies for those particular funds or referred to in this policy. - 4.
+The terms of this policy do not affect how colleges use other student support funds. - 4.
 Where a college chooses to supplement bursary funds with its own resources, it may use the additional resources as it sees fit. - 5.
 A set of Advisors' Notes can be found on SFC's website. - 6.
 Student support staff may also wish to refer to our web page for student support administrators. - 7.
-A detailed list of the updated student support rates can be found in Annex A of the Award Assessment section of our bursary guidance.
+A detailed list of the updated student support rates can be found in Annex A of the Advisors' Notes section of our bursary guidance.